Global Action to Prevent War - Australia

 The Global Action to Prevent War (GAPW) program is a comprehensive set of political, military and social processes that aims to build a global coalition to stop war, genocide and internal armed conflict.

 GAPW calls for the establishment of a United Nations system capable of preventing war, genocide and other deadly conflict.
 It also calls for the mobilisation of an international consortium of civil society organisations to support this objective.

-In Australia, Professor Joseph Camilleri, Centre for International Relations, LaTrobe University and Emeritus Professor Stuart Rees, Centre for Peace and Conflict Studies, are the conveners for the Australian Chapter of the GAPW network.
+In Australia, Professor Joseph Camilleri, Centre for International Relations, LaTrobe University and Emeritus Professor Stuart Rees, Department of Peace and Conflict Studies, are the conveners for the Australian Chapter of the GAPW network.

 - Proposed working group for the GAPW Australia project